-Though our culture is filled with persons of different ideologies, political beliefs, and religious views, it is universally understood that every one of us desires love.
+Even though our culture is filled with persons of different ideologies, political beliefs, and religious views, it's universally understood that every one of us desires love.

 We are also encouraged, though, to only “do what makes us happy” - and when it comes to relationships, this seems self-destructive.
-After all, if we are trying to make the other person happy and it conflicts with our own happiness...what are we supposed to do then?
+After all, if we are trying to make the other person happy and it conflicts with our own happiness...what are we supposed to do?

 The reality is that true love doesn’t just focus on the happiness of the other person conjoint to our own happiness.
 True love desires the good of the other above all things.
 And the most genuine love comes from self-sacrifice.